esdete2/mjml-handlebars/README.md

 ### Development Workflow

 This project includes a development watcher that monitors changes to `.mjml` files within the `templates` and `partials` folders.
+This also starts a dev server with hot reload on http://127.0.0.1:4000, which can be used for live preview.
 To start the watcher, run:

 ```bash
 yarn dev
 ```

 Upon modification of any MJML files, the watcher will automatically regenerate the HTML output, applying global variables and registered partials.

-### Preview

-To preview your email templates in real time, use the "Live Preview" extension in Visual Studio Code.
-It hosts a local server for your HTML output, offering an immediate view of changes.
-Note that the MJML extension preview won't work with Handlebars syntax, as it doesn't process these expressions.
-"Live Preview" ensures you see the fully rendered output, including all dynamic content from Handlebars.

-### Global Variables with `data.js`

 ### Global Variables with `data.json`